AVSLab/basilisk/docs/source/Install/installOnMacOS.rst

 FAQs
 ----

 #.
-Q: swig not installing

-    -  A: Make sure you have pcre installed (using brew install preferably)

-#.
 Q: Experiencing problems when trying to change the directory in which to clone the url

    -  A: clone it in the default directory, and copy it into the preferred one after it is done cloning.